 Soaps and Shampoos?

 You won't want to use 'normal' shampoos with dreadlocks.
 They can leave residue in your hair, making it sticky and irritating.
 When the residue shampoo dries it will flake out like dandruff, an all round negative experience.
-You don't actually have to use shampoo with dreadlocks at all, I have been months at a time using only water, once your head gets used to not being washed with oil stripping shampoo it will re-balance it's oil production and you can survive just fine with only water.
-I tend to return to using shampoos though because it just gives me a cleaner feeling.
+You don't actually have to use shampoo with dreadlocks at all, I have been months at a time using only water, once your head gets used to not being washed with oil stripping shampoo it will re-balance it's oil production and you can survive just fine with only water., however it is my experience that the dreadlocks will not lock as quickly or as effectively without a soap/shampoo being used to clean the oils from the hair - using water alone doesn't really 'clean'.

 My Washing Routine